 - Facilitate multiple learning paths that involve formal and non-formal education modes.

-- Grade 3, 5 and 8 will be provided open learning and open public schools through NIOS.
+- Grades 3, 5, and 8 will be provided with open learning and open public schools through NIOS.

 - Equivalent secondary education programs in grades 10 and 12